Ben-Hur (1959 film): Casting

 MGM opened a casting office in Rome in mid-1957 to select the 50,000 people who would act in minor roles and as extras in the film, and a total of 365 actors had speaking parts in the film, although only 45 of them were considered "principal" performers.
 In casting, Wyler placed heavy emphasis on characterization rather than looks or acting history.
-He typically cast the Romans with British actors and the Jews with American actors to help underscore the divide between the two groups.
-The Romans were the aristocrats in the film, and Wyler believed that American audiences would interpret British accents as patrician.
+He typically cast the Romans with British actors (speaking in typically upper-class British accents) and the Jews with American actors (with American accents) and used a form of linguistic coding to help underscore the divide between the two groups.
+The Romans were the aristocrats in the film, and Wyler believed that American audiences would interpret British accents as patrician; conversely, American accents in Hollywood epics were often associated with liberty and piety in the mid-20th century.

 Several actors were offered the role of Judah Ben-Hur before it was accepted by Charlton Heston.
 Burt Lancaster stated he turned down the role because he found the script boring and belittling to Christianity.
 (Note: Buford also says MGM offered Lancaster $1 million to star in the picture, and to pay off $2.5 million in debts owed by Lancaster's production company.
 Still Lancaster refused.
 See: Buford, p.
 190.)
 Paul Newman turned it down because he said he didn't have the legs to wear a tunic.
 Marlon Brando, Rock Hudson, (Note: Hudson's agent, Henry Willson, refused to allow Hudson to take the role, believing that historical costume epics were not right for his client.
 See: Bret, p.
 95; Gates and Thomas, p.
-125.)
-Geoffrey Horne, (Note: Industry columnist Louella Parsons claimed that Horne was all but cast in the film, due to his performance in The Bridge on the River Kwai.
+125.) and Geoffrey Horne (Note: Industry columnist Louella Parsons claimed that Horne was all but cast in the film, due to his performance in The Bridge on the River Kwai.
 See: Hofler, p.
-320.) and Leslie Nielsen were also offered the role, as were a number of muscular, handsome Italian actors (many of whom did not speak English).
+320.) were also offered the role, as were a number of muscular, handsome Italian actors (many of whom did not speak English).
 Kirk Douglas was interested in the role, but was turned down in favor of Heston, (Note: This inspired Douglas to make Spartacus a year later.) who was formally cast on January 22, 1958.
 His salary was $250,000 for 30 weeks, a prorated salary for any time over 30 weeks, and travel expenses for his family.